Golden Image Management

 What is in a “Golden Image”?

-A Golden Image is not just a backup of data; it is a clone of the entire environment.
+A Golden Image is a clone of the entire environment.
 For Maritime OT, this includes:

 1. The Hardened OS

-A Windows or Linux installation with all unnecessary services (like Bluetooth, Xbox services, or File Sharing) already disabled.
+A Windows or Linux installation with all unnecessary services (Bluetooth, Xbox services, or File Sharing) disabled to reduce the attack surface.

 2. Driver Stability

-The exact versions of serial-to-USB or PLC interface drivers required for the Bridge or Engine hardware to communicate.
+The exact versions of serial-to-USB or PLC interface drivers required for Bridge or Engine hardware communication—pre-loaded and tested.

 The 3-2-1 Backup Rule (Maritime Version)